-KASAM, the Swedish National Council for Nuclear Waste was established in 1985, and is an independent committee attached to the Ministry of the Environment.
+KASAM, the Swedish National Council for Nuclear Waste, was established in 1985, and is an independent committee attached to the Ministry of the Sustainable Development.
 KASAM's mandate is to study issues relating to nuclear waste and the decommissioning of nuclear installations and to advise the government and certain authorities on these issues.
 The Government has authorised the Minister of Environment to appoint the Chairman and up to ten other Members.
+The budget of KASAM is decided by the Government and activities of KASAM are financed by the Nuclear Waste Fund.